juliangut/slim-php-di/README.md

 * Definitions on settings array
 * Definitions on second argument of `build` method

-In order to override default Slim services add them in settings array or defined on second argument of `build` method.
+So in order to override default Slim services add them in settings array or defined on second argument of `build` method.

 ## Contributing